bhuvanesh-sudo/capstone-blockchain/README.md

 - Edit `d:\SemV\BlockChain\capstone-blockchain\app.js`.
 - Set `CONTRACT_ADDRESS` to your deployed contract address (or leave empty to run demo mode).
 - Optionally set `API_BASE_URL` to your MockAPI/JSONBin base URL to enable cloud persistence.
+- (Optional) Add or update product images by editing the `PRODUCT_IMAGE_MAP` constant—unknown names fall back to a neutral hero photo.

 At the top of `app.js`: